Berkeley-CS195/sp23/assignments/h195-proj2.md

 On bCourses, submit a few sentences explaining your chosen computing topic and how you plan to draw a connection to society or identity concepts.
 Additionally, please provide a link or citation for one possible pre-reading.
+You aren't obligated to use this pre-reading -- this is just to give me a sense of the direction you're planning on going.

 This is due Friday 3/10, 11:59 PM PT.